 Once you fill out an application and supply the required information, you will receive a Certified Mindfulness Teacher credential that corresponds to your level of experience, competency, and number of hours earned through an Accredited Mindfulness Training Program.

 Initially, each certificate will launch with a “Provisional” certification designation until the Credentialing Committee launches a standardized assessment exam.
 Candidates will have one year to take and pay for the exam in order to keep or renew their credential.
 Upon passing, the “Provisional” designation will drop.
-All credential holders will be required to keep current with continuing education and their three-year renewal fees (cost to be determined).
+All credential holders will be required to keep current with continuing education and their three-year renewal fees (currently $150 for members, $400 for nonmembers).

 *If you are interested in earning a credential and did not complete an AMTTP teacher training program, you can learn more about the Alternate Pathway Process in the last question of the FAQ and select “Alternate Pathway” in the certification application under “Teacher Training Program”.